tldr-pages/tldr/pages/common/hostess.md

 > An idempotent command-line utility for managing the `/etc/hosts` file.
 > More information: <https://github.com/cbednarski/hostess>.

-- List domains, target IPs and on/off status:
+- List domains, target IP addresses and on/off status:

 `hostess list`